mvolkmann/blog/src/flutter.md

       // displayed when users press the "recent apps" button.
       // On iOS this value is not used.
       title: 'My Title',
+      // primarySwatch is a MaterialColor object that specifies
+      // many shades of colors to be used throughout the app.
       theme: ThemeData(primarySwatch: Colors.blue),
       home: const MyPage(), // starting page
     );